sunyu0410/Teaching/Docker Up and Running/up_and_running.md

 * Execute an image in a runtime session: this is called a **container**.
 A container will be stopped once you exit from it.

 ## Example
-Say on Ronin Ubuntu 20.04 we want to get a Python 3.10 on a Ubuntu 18.04.
+Say on Ronin Ubuntu 20.04 we want to get a Python 3.10 on a Ubuntu 18.04 with some packages.

 1. Install Docker
 ```shell